fjcollyer/3D-Driving-AI-PPO/README.md

 ## Architecture and Integration

-This project is a complex integration of two main components: a 3D web application and a Python Flask application equipped with TensorFlow for model training.
+This project is an integration of two main components: a 3D web application and a Python Flask application equipped with TensorFlow for model training, utilizing Proximal Policy Optimization (PPO) techniques.

 ### Web Application
-The 3D web application, developed using Three.js, is the user interface that simulates a car driving on a racetrack.
-It operates in two modes:
+The 3D web application, developed using Three.js, presents a user interface where a car navigates a racetrack.
+It operates in two distinct modes:

-- **Training Mode:** In this mode, the web app makes approximately 4 API calls per second to the Flask API, sending data about the car's state.
-This includes its distance from the track edges in seven directions, calculated using raycasting.
-The API, in turn, responds with actions derived from the model.
+- **Training Mode:** Here, the web app interacts dynamically with the Flask API, making around 4 API calls per second to send data about the car's current state.
+This data includes the car's distance from the track edges in seven directions, determined through raycasting.
+Based on this input, the Flask API responds with actions derived from the Proximal Policy Optimization (PPO) model.
+To enhance the speed of training, the web app is designed to support multiple active training sessions across different browser tabs.
+This feature was utilized during development, where four active tabs were opened simultaneously to expedite the training process.
-- **Normal Mode:** When not in training mode, the web app directly loads and runs pre-trained models using TensorFlow.js.
-This mode does not require interaction with the Flask app and runs entirely in the browser.
+- **Normal Mode:** In this mode, the web app directly uses the models previously trained in Training Mode using TensorFlow.js.
+This allows for a seamless transition from training to implementation, showcasing the capabilities of the models without the need for real-time interaction with the Flask app.

 ### Python Flask TensorFlow App
-The backend, a Python Flask application, contains the logic for training the model using TensorFlow.
-It handles the incoming API calls from the web app, processes the state information, and determines the appropriate actions for the model.
-This app is also responsible for managing the training cycles, including when to take brief breaks for training on the collected data.
+The backend is powered by a Python Flask application, integrating TensorFlow to facilitate model training with Proximal Policy Optimization (PPO).
+It processes incoming API requests from the web application, interpreting the car's state to determine its next actions.
+This Flask application is pivotal in managing training sessions, including scheduling pauses for data processing and model improvement.

 ### Model Conversion and Integration
-The transition from TensorFlow to TensorFlow.js is facilitated by a script that converts models saved by the Flask app into a format compatible with TensorFlow.js.
-This enables the seamless running of models directly in the browser, bridging the gap between complex machine learning models and web-based applications.
+To transition models from TensorFlow to TensorFlow.js, a conversion script is employed.
+This script transforms models saved by the Flask application into a format compatible with TensorFlow.js, utilizing the conversion tool provided by TensorFlow.js, enabling their execution directly in the browser.

-### Conclusion
-This architecture allows for a highly interactive and real-time experience in training and deploying machine learning models in a web environment.
-The combination of a 3D web app for simulation and a robust Flask backend for model training exemplifies the innovative integration of machine learning with web technologies.

 ## Getting started